aproposorg/emixa/README.md

 # `emixa`: Error Modeling of IneXact Arithmetic

 This repository contains a library for nearly automatic characterization of approximate arithmetic units.
-These units are imported from the [approx](https://github.com/aproposorg/approx) and written in [Chisel](https://github.com/chipsalliance/chisel3), with tests described in [ChiselTest](https://github.com/ucb-bar/chiseltest).
+These units are imported from the [approx](https://github.com/aproposorg/approx) and written in [Chisel](https://github.com/chipsalliance/chisel3), with tests running in ChiselSim.
 In its current form, `emixa` only supports characterizing adders and multipliers, producing plots of their error characteristicts and/or (approximated) Python descriptions of their functionality.

 The tool is invoked with the command line as follows: